TheOnly8Z/sbox-warbase/README.md

-* **Reserve Printer**: A special money printer powered by an internal nuclear battery.
+* **Reserve Printer**: A special deployable money printer powered by an internal nuclear battery.
 It costs no power and is absolutely free (you keep it on you in case of an emergency), but you can only ever have one.

 #### Tier 1: